geometric3d/PS1/README.md

 * Submitting your work: Check the instructions for submission [here](https://geometric3d.github.io/pages/assignments.html)
 * There are `2` sections in this assignment, comprising `24 pts` in total.
 As this PS is just for revision, full points will be given for scores above `20`.

+# How to submit problem sets (PS)?
+We will release LaTex files for each PS.
+Please submit a single pdf to gradescope (Entry Code: “BBKN5P”).
+We accept either LaTex pdfs or scanned documents as long as the location of each question is annotated properly.